 How to Clean Your Vagina & Vulva Safely

 All forms of hygiene are important for maintaining and caring for your health, but all forms of hygiene are different.
 For example, you wouldn’t use shampoo as a face wash, and you wouldn’t use lotion to brush your teeth.
 So, as a person with female genitalia, what should you use to clean your vagina and vulva?
 Because, let’s face it, sometimes things can feel like they could use a bit of freshening up down there.
 Not only that, but it is just as important for your health to ensure that your genitals are maintained with regular feminine hygiene, so you should know how to clean your vagina and vulva properly.
-In this article, learn more about how to clean your vulva.
+In this article, learn more about how to clean your vagina.

 Does the vagina or vulva need cleaning?